What You Will Learn

 Syllabus (36 CPEs)Download PDF

 The course begins with a brief introduction to Python and the pyWars Capture-the-Flag challenge.
-We set the stage for students to learn at their own pace in the pyWars lab environment, which is 100 percent hands-on.
-As more advanced students take on Python-based Capture-the-Flag challenges, students who are new to programming will start from the very beginning with Python essentials.
+We set the stage for students to learn at their own pace in the pyWars lab environment.
+With more than 100 labs in the course, there is no shortage of hand-on labs to develop life-changing skills.
+As more advanced students take on Python-based bonus challenges, students who are new to programming will start from the very beginning with Python essentials.

 - Math Operators